Home » Blog » Home Updates » Best Interior Wall Paint: Sherwin Williams vs Benjamin Moore

 Benjamin Moore Wall Paint

 We used Benjamin Moore’s Chantilly Lace for the entire interior walls of both our new remodel home and our beach cottage.
-I love the crisp, bright, neutral white.
-They also make one of my favorite blues, Hale Navy, which is what we used to paint the front door and storage cabinets at our beach house.
+This is a crisp, bright, neutral white.

 What I love about Benjamin Moore Paint:

-• According to my husband who painted in college and does a lot of the paint around here, BM paints go on like butter – it’s so smooth and thick, we often needed only one coat
+• Compared with a lot of other brands, their paint goes on like butter – it’s so smooth and thick, we often needed only one coat

-• They have paint samples available for order online
+• They have paint samples available online (*use cautiously, see below)

 Downside to Benjamin Moore Paint:

-• Benjamin Moore paints are available at their name brand shops and a few select stores, making it difficult to find (and purchase more if needed!)
+• Not as readily available: sold at their name brand shops and a few select stores, making it difficult to find (and purchase more if needed!)

 • More expensive than hardware store brands (but worth it!)